-Said shenanigans include (but are not limited to, a run-in with a ferocious cheetah, cameos by Neil Patrick Harris and Ryan Reynolds, and a bizarre rescue by a boil-faced tow truck driver named Freakshow.
+Said shenanigans include (but are not limited to) a run-in with a ferocious cheetah, cameos by Neil Patrick Harris and Ryan Reynolds, and a bizarre rescue by a boil-faced tow truck driver named Freakshow.
 You can clearly see why it's become a bit of a cult hit.
-Not to mention, since the original film’s debut in 2004, the franchise has spawned two sequels and amassed millions of additional fans.
+Not to mention, since the original film’s debut on July 30, 2004, the franchise has spawned two sequels and amassed millions of additional fans.

 Because Kal Penn is vegetarian, "The producers actually went out of their way to ... make little soy burgers that looked like White Castle burgers," Penn told Spliced Wire.
 "So I could just focus on the moment and not have to worry about all that.
 I probably ate about 30 of them."

-"They were so finely ground that I inhaled them.
-Now the only thing worse than eating nuts, where it gets processed, is inhaling them direct or injecting them.
+"They were so finely ground that I inhaled them," Penn said.
+"Now the only thing worse than eating nuts, where it gets processed, is inhaling them directly or injecting them.
 So why somebody decided to do that, I don't know.
-But I had to go outside for about two hours, I had to take a bunch of Benadryl, I was drowsy the rest of the day.”
-Penn said.
-“And luckily I caught it [early].
+But I had to go outside for about two hours, I had to take a bunch of Benadryl, I was drowsy the rest of the day.
+And luckily I caught it [early].
 Within 10 seconds of being in that room I was like 'There's something in here' and I left."